segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Maintaining Linked Audiences

 After creating your Linked Audience, you will be brought to the Overview page with the Linked Audience in a disabled state.
-On the Overview page, you can view relevant audience information, such as Profiles in Audience, Run Schedule, Latest run, Next compute.
-You can edit or delete your Linked Audience.
+On the Overview page, you can view relevant audience information, such as Profiles in audience, Run schedule, Latest run, and Next run.

+You can also delete Linked Audiences from the menu options or edit your Linked Audience in the Builder tab.
 If you edit an audience with configured activation events, you should disable or delete impacted events for your audience to successfully compute.
 Events are impacted if they reference entities that are edited or removed from the audience definition.

 You can also clone your linked audience to the same space from the List and Overview pages.
 Cloning a linked audience creates a new linked audience in the builder create flow with the same conditions as the linked audience that was cloned.